ManishKalaPHD/ClassImbalance/README.md

 ## Acknowledgments

-Special thanks to the developers and researchers who contributed to the original design of SMOTE and kMeans-SMOTE algorithms.
+Special thanks to the developers and researchers who contributed to the original design of SMOTE and KMeansSMOTE algorithms.

 ---

-Acknowledgments

-Special thanks to the developers and researchers who contributed to the original design of SMOTE and kMeans-SMOTE algorithms.